What is Content Marketing?waheed

 Many businesses already have a bunch of content and a team of writers on hand to create it; these are essentials, as are a set of tools for analytics.
 But strategists must understand which piece of the marketing framework different types of content fall into.

-But it’s a good idea to select down content good types, from Facebook ads, landing page, explainer videos, infographics, Social media, informational blog posts, case studies, quizzes, Email series, reviews, e-mails, surveys.
+But it’s a good idea to select down content good types, from Facebook ads, landing pages, explainer videos, infographics, Social media, informational blog posts, case studies, quizzes, Email series, reviews, e-mails, and surveys.

 Must know which type of content performs well in different contexts, that is, with different audiences and also across platforms.
 Coming into 2018, trends that you can bank on in most instances are video infographics and AI-based applications such as voice search.

 Must develop a strategy based on chunks of content that can easily be repurposed through different channels and for different purposes.

 So, as you develop all of your content (think multimedia), consider the ways that it can be easily converted into the future.